SimbaBlock/slppp/token/slppp-utility-token.md

 3. **Wallet-integrated proxy validation.**  A wallet can query (via API) an infrastructure service such as BitDB to determine if an SLP transaction is valid.

 4. **Non-wallet proxy validation.**  Typically, users check their transactions on block explorers.
-There is plethora of both token and non-token supporting block explorers in the broader cryptocurrency ecosystem.
-BCH token block explorers are expected to flourish.
+There is plethora of both token and non-token supporting block explorers in the broader cryptocurrency ecosystem.  token block explorers are expected to flourish.

 5. **Checkpoint based validation.**  The user checks each relevant UTXO input from the current transaction leading all the way back to a checkpoint provided by a trusted token token validator using a checksum commitment transaction.
 This involves a degree of trust in the token’s validator, however its actions are all recorded in the blockchain and attached to it’s identity, so it is easy to exclude a validator that’s been proven fraudulent.